asbsoft/yii2-restapi_v0/README.txt

           ],
       ],

-- Run migrations to create data tables and fill them by test data: yii migrate/up --migrationPath=@app/migrations
+- Apply migration to create data tables and fill tables by test data: yii migrate/up --migrationPath=%PATH_TO_MODULE%/migrations where %PATH_TO_MODULE% is directory @vendor/asbsoft/modules/restapi_v0,

-- If you use 'test_data' migration users table has some test users with login/password:
+- If you apply 'test_data' migration users table will have some test users with such login/password:
   - tester@example.com/test1234
   - user@example.com/user1234
-  and posts table has some test posts.
+  and posts table will have some test posts.

 - You can use installed module immediately just run http://%BASE_URL% in you browser where %BASE_URL% is base URL of you Yii2-site.
-  Module replace start URL of you site for demo purpose.
+  This module replace start URL of you site for demo purpose.
-  You can change in 'params' of this module 'changeStartPage' => false and use it by http://%BASE_URL%/testapi not from start page.
+  You can change in 'params' of this module 'changeStartPage' => false and use module by full link http://%BASE_URL%/testapi/auth not from start page.
   You can change URL prefix 'urlPrefix' => 'testapi' in module params too.

-- Here there is simple form for registration new users and get access token.
+- There is simple form here for registration new users and get access token.
   Also this test form allow to list/create/update/view post(s).

 - You can test this API from command line by curl: